harvardinformatics/GenomeAnnotation/genome_alignment/README.md

 # Genome alignment with [Cactus](https://github.com/ComparativeGenomicsToolkit/cactus)

-This documents the snakemake workflow for genome alignments with the cactus genome aligner (GPU version).
+This documents the snakemake workflow for genome alignments with the Cactus genome aligner (GPU version).

 ## Pre-requisites